RBingham99/tech242-AWS-linux/Day1/what-is-cloud/README.md

 - Communication.
 - Social Networking.

+My take-away from this is that cloud computing can be utilised in many different ways, for many different situations.

 # What are the 4 main types of cloud computing?
 - private clouds
 - public clouds
 - hybrid clouds (a mixed computing environment where applications are run using a combination of computing, storage, and services in different environments)
 - multiclouds (multicloud refers to a company utilizing multiple cloud computing services from various public vendors within a single, heterogeneous architecture)

+My main take-away from this is that users can mix and match cloud services from different providers to customize for their needs.

 # What are the different types of cloud services?
 - Infrastructure-as-a-Service (IaaS) - Infrastructure as a service is a cloud computing service model by means of which computing resources are supplied by a cloud services provider.

 - Platforms-as-a-Service (PaaS) - Platform as a service (PaaS) or application platform as a service (PaaS) or platform-based service is a category of cloud computing services that allows customers to provision, instantiate, run, and manage a modular bundle comprising a computing platform and one or more applications.

 - Software-as-a-Service (SaaS) - Software as a service is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.

+- Function-as-a-Service (FaaS) - Function as a service is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage application functionalities without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

+My take-away from this is that there are different kinds of clouds, for different purposes, which I didnt realise before.

 # Advantages and disadvantages of cloud computing
 Advantages: